FasterSoftwareDeveloper/Material-3-Floating-Action-Button-In-Sketchware-Pro/README.md

 - Modify FAB IDs and styles as needed

 ## License

+- **Open & Free (No Restrictions):**
-This work is released under the **CC0 1.0 Universal** license — free for personal and commercial use without attribution.
+  This project is released as **CC0 1.0 Universal**.
+You are free to use, modify, and share it for any purpose, including commercial projects—no attribution required, no restrictions.

+- **Third-Party Libraries:**
+  This project may include third-party libraries.
+Each library is subject to its own license.
+Please review their licenses if you plan to use them.